Maharajganj district

 Maharajganj district is one of the 75 districts of Uttar Pradesh state in northern India, and the town of Maharajganj is the district headquarters.
 District is a part Gorakhpur division.
 It is located in Terai region of Himalayas, bordering Nepal in North.
 Gandak, Rapti, Rohin are some major river flowing through the district.
+The current Collector and District Magistrate of Maharajganj is Shri Santosh Kumar Sharma, IAS.

 Geography

 Maharajganj district is bounded by Nawalparasi and Rupandehi Districts of Lumbini Province of Nepal in the north, the districts of Kushinagar in the east, Maharajganj also shares border with West Champaran district of Bihar in east.
 It borders Gorakhpur to the south and Siddharthnagar and Sant Kabir Nagar in the west.
 It is part of Gorakhpur Division.
 The district covers an area of 2,951 km2.
 It has a population of 2,684,703 (2011 Census).